 - 1.1.
 The arrangements detailed in this Regulation govern all assessments relating to programmes of study leading to undergraduate and postgraduate awards, together with all qualifying module assessments and, where relevant, research awards. - 1.2.
 Exceptionally and with the explicit approval of the relevant Faculty Board and the Senate, the arrangements of a particular Faculty in relation to assessment relating to programmes of study leading to undergraduate and postgraduate awards, together with all qualifying module assessments, may contain provisions which amend and supersede parts of these Regulations. - 1.3.
-In this Regulation, the term module describes an identifiable component of learning within the curriculum which is separately assessed and for which a discrete assessment mark is returned. - 1.4.
-In this Regulation, the term Faculty shall be taken to include any academic Unit which may similarly be responsible for the administration of a particular module or programme of study. - 1.5.
-This Regulation shall be read and understood in conjunction with the following: - 1.5.1.
-Regulation Governing Undergraduate Awards. - 1.5.2.
+Double Consideration has been defined by Senate as 'a process to confirm the quality of marking, which involves a second member of academic staff using their professional judgement to confirm the validity and equity of the marks, taking into account the marks and comments of the first marker'. - 1.4.
+In this Regulation, the term examination is defined as an invigilated assessment which: - 1.4.1.
+Has a formal, timed, question paper - 1.4.2.
+Is normally answered in writing - 1.4.3.
+Is answered individually by each candidate - 1.4.4.
+Is held on a specific day - 1.4.5.
+Is held at a specified time and place. - 1.5.
+In this Regulation, the term module describes an identifiable component of learning within the curriculum which is separately assessed and for which a discrete assessment mark is returned. - 1.6.
+In this Regulation, the term Faculty shall be taken to include any academic Unit which may similarly be responsible for the administration of a particular module or programme of study. - 1.7.
+This Regulation shall be read and understood in conjunction with the following: - 1.7.1.
+Regulation Governing Undergraduate Awards. - 1.7.2.
 Regulation Governing Postgraduate Taught Awards.